Polperro: Fishing

 Fishing was traditionally the principal occupation of Polperro families.
 For centuries the village has been a pilchard fishing and processing port.
 Fish are drawn for feeding off the South Cornwall coast in late summer bringing rich pickings for local fishermen.
 Once ashore, the fish were salted and pressed and the oil was collected as a by-product and used for heating and lighting.
 Polperro pilchards were exported throughout Europe.

 Shoals of these fish diminished in the 20th century and pilchard fishing died out as Polperro's mainstay in the 1960s, however approximately twelve commercial fishing vessels still operate from the harbour catching flatfish, scallops, crabs, monkfish, ray, pollock, bass and cod.
 Fresh fish and seafood are available for purchase at the quayside from time to time.

 Festivals

 Other than traditional festival days, The Polperro Festival has been held annually since 1996, being a community festival run by volunteers beginning on the 3rd Saturday in June which helps to promote business for the village.
 It started as an Arts and crafts Festival, and has developed to include live music of many genres, dance, street entertainment, theatre and children's entertainment and local food.
 Most of the entertainment centres on Big Green, the village square, and for the last few years under a covered marquee.
 After 9 pm, for noise considerations, the festivities at Big Green disperse elsewhere.

-Lord Mayors

-As part of the Polperro festivities, a Lord Mayor is chosen in secret and revealed on the main stage on the first Saturday.
-Their identity is kept secret until the reveal and they are brought out wearing an outfit that best represents them and what they are recognised for within the village.
-The Lord Mayor is then paraded through the village accompanied by their "Merry Men" where they go to every pub and inn to taste the ale, to make sure it is suitable for the village for the upcoming year.
-Once they have visited all the pubs and inns, they are then brought down the beach where they "meet the tide".
-This marks the opening of the festival and traditionally was meant for the village drunk or local idiot where they would throw them in the harbour in an attempt to sober them up.